new Stem cell therapy for Autoimmune Disease

 Why does the immune system attack our own body?

 Medical researchers don’t know what triggers an immune-system misfire, but some people are more likely to acquire the autoimmune disease than others.
 A recent study found that women get diagnosed with autoimmune diseases at a rate of 2 to 1 compared to men.
 For women, Autoimmune disease generally starts during the ages of 15 to 45, which are a woman’s childbearing years.
 Some autoimmune diseases are also much more common in some ethnic groups.
 Lupus, as an example, affects more people with African and Hispanic populations than Caucasians.
-Some cases can be genetic autoimmune disease and run in families.
+Some cases can be genetic autoimmune diseases and run in families.
 While it doesn’t affect every person in the family, it does increase the risk of acquiring an autoimmune condition.
-Learn about genetic screenings for autoimmune disease.
+Learn about genetic screenings for autoimmune diseases.

 Types-Autoimmune-Disease-Treatment-Stem-Cells